kubevirt-ui/kube-gateway/README.md

 # to the service account.
 # Note: this example use "oc cli" for shortcut, you can always use the secret to get the token.
 oc whoami -t > test/token

+# For the noVNC demo, you can git clone the noVNC static html files into the `web/public`
+# directory
+git clone https://github.com/novnc/noVNC web/public/noVNC
 ```

 ### Run the proxy locally